To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM)

 To the extent that it's practical, define the conditions under which your IAM policies allow access to a resource.
-For example, you can write conditions to specify a range of allowable IP addresses for a request, or you can specify that a request is allowed only within a specified date range or time range.
-You can also set conditions that require the use of SSL or MFA.
+For example, you can write conditions to specify a range of allowable IP addresses that a request must come from, or you can specify that a request is allowed only within a specified date range or time range.
+You can also set conditions that require the use of SSL or MFA (multifactor authentication).
 For example, you can require that a user has authenticated with an MFA device in order to be allowed to terminate an Amazon EC2 instance.
-The more explicitly you can define when resources are available (and otherwise unavailable), the safer your resources will be.

 For more information, see Condition in the IAM Policy Elements Reference.